Humble (song)

 "Humble" (stylized as "HUMBLE.") is a song by American rapper Kendrick Lamar.
 It was released on March 30, 2017, along with its music video, by Top Dawg Entertainment, Aftermath Entertainment and Interscope Records.
-The song was written by Lamar and producers Mike Will Made It and Pluss.
+The song was written by Lamar and producers Mike WiLL Made-It and Pluss.
 The lyrics are a call to humility.
 It was provided to rhythmic contemporary radio as the lead single from Lamar's fourth studio album, Damn.

 "Humble" was Lamar's second number-one single on the US Billboard Hot 100, after "Bad Blood", and his first as a lead artist.
 The song received four nominations at the 60th Annual Grammy Awards: Record of the Year, Best Rap Performance, Best Rap Song, and Best Music Video (winning in the last three categories).
+It was the top rap song in the U.S. for 2017, taking the top spot on the Billboard Year-End Hot Rap Songs of 2017.

 Recording

 "Humble" was the first song to be recorded for Damn.
 The beat for "Humble" was developed by Mike Will Made It, with the intention of recording the song with Gucci Mane.
 However, the song was later shown to Lamar.
 After recording, it was initially agreed upon that it would be released on Mike Will Made's debut album Ransom 2, but others convinced Lamar to keep it for his upcoming album.